 I believe in revelation.
-There have been times during serious discussion that I suddenly recognized that what I or another had said presented an unexpected truth, not the truth of text books, common sense, or experience, but an ultimate and irreducible truth.
-I believe Israel sensed this at Sinai and senses it still.
+There have been times during serious discussion that I suddenly recognized that what I or another hed said presented an unexpected truth, not the truth of text books, common sense, or experience, but an ultimate and irreducible truth.
+I believe Israel sensed this at Sinei and senses it still.
 I believe that revelation is not a once-and-only event.
-We have seen that Sinai was special to Israel, but these binding moments still occur.
+We have seen that Sinai was special to Israel, but these binding moments have occurred today.
 The rabbinic tradition insisted that long before Sinai God had revealed to Noah the terms of a covenant designed to regulate all human society.
-I have no trouble understanding that Christians and Muslims feel they possess a revealed message.
-Their thinkers, too, knew moments of sudden clarity, and for millions the words they saw have been and are compelling.
+I have no trouble understanding that Christians and Muslims feel they possess revealed words.
+Their thinkers, too, knew the moments of sudden clarity, and for millions these words have been and are compelling.